 Why you need to prevent blisters hiking

-Blisters make you 50% more likely to experience an additional training-related injury!⁶ They make you change your walking style - because they're painful and because you're trying to make them not get worse.
+Foot blisters actually make you 50% more likely to experience an additional training-related injury!⁶ They make you change your walking style – because they’re painful and because you’re trying to make them not get worse.

 Foot blisters are so common they tend to not be taken seriously, even when they’re exceptionally painful and limiting.
 And from what these statistics show, hikers should be especially prepared!
 But they’re often not.
 In fact, an alarming number accept blisters as an inevitable part of their hike.